molinzhang/molinzhang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+Hello!
+My name is Molin Zhang.
+I'm currently a Machine Learning Research Engineer at Apple under Camera Algorithm Team.

-Hi!
-My name is Molin Zhang and I’m a fifth-year PhD student at **Electrical Engineering and Computer Science (EECS) at MIT** working with Prof. Elfar Adalsteinsson.
+I got my PhD from **Electrical Engineering and Computer Science (EECS) at MIT** working with Prof. Elfar Adalsteinsson.

 My research centers on the intersection of computational imaging, computer vision, and signal processing, with a particular emphasis on medical imaging.
 I delve into the realm of inverse problems, utilizing numerical simulations to develop innovative solutions.